 The Database menu contains all of the options for accessing, creating, modifying, and searching SPOT databases.
 When you first open the SPOT program, only the first two options, New and Open are active.
 The other options remain inactive (grayed) until you either create a new database or open an existing database.
 In addition, Edit Database Record does not appear on the menu unless a database image is open.
 Each option is described below.

-- New Create a new SPOT database.
-Refer to the "Creating and Modifying Databases" section for details. - Open Open or delete an existing SPOT database.
+New - Create a new SPOT database.
+Refer to the "Creating and Modifying Databases" section for details.